Z333RO/security-tools-public/README.md

 # security-tools-public

-My public repository of security tools and scripts for web, network and cloud penetration testing engagements.
+My public repository of security tools and scripts for use in web, network and cloud penetration testing engagements.